ConvivioTeam/cookbook/delivery_recipe/sprint-cycle/story-lifecycle.md

 ## Writing

-Once the need is discovered it is captured as a [user story](/delivery_recipe/help-cards/help-card-user-stories.md).
+Each piece of work to be done is captured as a [user story](/delivery_recipe/help-cards/help-card-user-stories.md).

 ## Wireframing